i3anaan/DrawALine/README.md

 # Drawing A Line

-The not-so-trivial proces of pattern recognition
+The not-so-trivial process of pattern recognition

 ## Getting it to work